 New wave inklings continue throughout the album.
 “UGH!” mixes a smooth synthpop sound with R&B flourishes and a chorus melody that recalls that of their earlier hit “Chocolate”.
 The influence of smoother music continues on the atmospheric “A Change of Heart”, and the New Jack Swing-esque “Loving Someone”.
 The band’s embrace of sophisti-pop is an interesting but welcoming one.
 It’s great to see a modern band tackle this music and do it well the way that The 1975 has here,

-Among the album’s best songs is “She’s American” with relies on the band’s guitars interlocking with atmospheric synthesizers and gated drums.
+Among the album’s best songs is “She’s American” which relies on the band’s guitars interlocking with atmospheric synthesizers and gated drums.
 It’s also one of the band’s better chorus melodies on the record and reflects their ability to keep their musical identity even as they shift from genre to genre.
 Another great example here is “Lostmyhead”, a shoegazing song in the middle of a retro dance-rock record.
 The song recalls something they recorded back in 2012, but never once does it feel out-of-place: the gauzy, hazy guitars that populate the song simply feel like an extension of the album’s mood.

 One of the standout tracks on the record is the arena-ready “The Ballad of Me and My Brain.”
 What it lacks in a giant chorus it makes up with a soaring melody and pure spunk.
 More than anything else here, it sounds like something that wouldn’t feel out-of-place on a Tears for Fears or Icicle Works album from the mid-80s.